pavithraes/xprof/docs/memory_viewer.md

         Note that the colors of the buffers have no particular meaning.

+5. Clicking on the ``timeline" link next to the chart title brings up a visualization of the memory allocations, with a series of colored boxes, one per allocation.
+Hovering over the block brings up additional information about the allocation; for example, the HLO op that created the allocation, the shape of the allocation, etc. The visualization may be interpreted as
+    follows:

+    *   The x-axis is the program order.
+    *   The height of each block on the y-axis is the size of the allocation.
+    *   The width of each block is the lifetime of the allocation, in terms of program order.

-5. Hovering over a buffer in any of the three charts brings up two additional
+6. Hovering over a buffer in any of the three charts brings up two additional
     displays:

     *   An overlay on the memory usage line chart in a color that matches the